antonio-valdez-arce/mediator/src-jekyll/_posts/2014-11-28-my-lonely-island-playlist.markdown

 <h3>6.
 La vacaloca</h3>
 _by Manu Chao_

 All the songs of the list bring me a lot of memories.
 This one was being played by a french driver when he picked me and my girlfriend (now wife :) up while we were hitchhiking through France in our way to Barceloan.
-When he got to know i'm from Mexico he pushed play hehe.
+When he got to know i'm from Mexico he pushed play and this song started to play!

 <h3>7.
 La gran ciudad</h3>
 _by La Maldita Vecindad y los Hijos del Quinto Patio_